microsoft/code-with-engineering-playbook/docs/security/secret-detection.md

 ### Configuration for Environment

-Below contain two ways of setting up your environment depending on your use case.
+Below are two ways of setting up your environment depending on your use case.

 - [Pre-Commit Hook within Existing Repo](https://github.com/wbreza/pre-commit-hooks/blob/main/detect-secrets/README.md)
   - Simple install script bootstraps existing repos with pre-commit hooks and helper scripts to help manage the secret detection lifecycle